-- After the dough is a bit stiff, roll out your balls of cake! you want them to be about an inch and a ¼ thick.
+- After the dough is a bit stiff, roll out your balls of cake.
+You want them to be about an inch and a ¼ thick.
 Roll them out and place them on a parchment paper-lined baking sheet, and refrigerate again.

-- Using lollipop sticks or kabob sticks, dip them slightly in the melted chocolate before inserting them half way into each chilled cake ball.
+- Using lollipop sticks or kabob sticks, dip them slightly in the melted chocolate before inserting them halfway into each chilled cake ball.